Lechulakshmi821/buffer-sa-work/README.md

-# Buffer SA Work – Compression Benchmark
+CPU-GPU Decompression Benchmark

-This repository contains my Student Assistant work related to compression benchmarking, including source code, benchmark setup, plotting scripts, and selected outputs.
+This project implements an RLE-based compression and decompression benchmark.

-## Repository Structure
+Features:
-- `src/` – source code
+- Synthetic dataset generation (skewed)
-- `benchmark/` – benchmark-related files
+- RLE compression (CPU)
-- `Makefile` / `makefile` – build instructions
+- CPU and GPU decompression
-- `plot.gp` – plotting script
+- CPU-GPU ratio experiment
-- `throughput_line_graph.png` – sample benchmark visualization
+- Throughput measurement

-## Notes
+- Visualization using gnuplot

-This repository is intended to document technical work in a clean and reproducible way.
+Goal:
-Sensitive or internal-only data is excluded.
+To analyze how decompression workload should be distributed between CPU and GPU.